aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/2-opa/4 - build-policy-constraint-constraint-template.2/index.en.md

 ### Build Constraint

-Below example contraint defines that any `namespace` objects that are created must have a value set for the `owner` label.
+Below example constraint defines that any `namespace` objects that are created must have a value set for the `owner` label.

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 cd ~/environment